GaelMariani/NCSSDGproj/README.md

 # Co-benefits and trade-offs between Natural Climate Solutions and Sustainable Development Goals

-This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade\_offs between Natural Climate Solutions and Sustainable Development Goals submitted in Nature Climate Change.
+This repository contains data and code used to obtain results of the paper Mariani et al. (202?) - Co-benefits and trade-offs between Natural Climate Solutions and Sustainable Development Goals submitted in Nature Climate Change.

 ## Contents